Last Updated on August 4, 2024 by Soumya

 Hagia Sophia

-The Hagia Sophia Grand Mosque is one of Istanbul’s longest standing monuments with a rich and complex history.
-Byzantine Emperor Justinian built Hagia Sophia as an Eastern Orthodox Church in the 6th century.
-Later, it became a Latin Catholic church, a mosque, a museum, and back again a mosque in 2020.
+The Hagia Sophia Grand Mosque is one of Istanbul’s longest-standing monuments, with a rich and complex history.
+In the 6th century, Byzantine Emperor Justinian built Hagia Sophia as an Eastern Orthodox Church.
+Later, it became a Latin Catholic church, a mosque, a museum, and a mosque again in 2020.

-Grand Christian mosaics and stunning Islamic calligraphic inscriptions adorn Hagia Sophia giving us a peek into its turbulent past as well as present!
+Grand Christian mosaics and stunning Islamic calligraphic inscriptions adorn Hagia Sophia, giving us a peek into its turbulent past and present!

-The faint pink dome and minarets of Hagia Sophia dominate the Sultanahmet Square.
-As soon as you enter the mosque, you are greeted with a wave of calmness, all heads looking up fascinated by the beauty of the mosaics.
-Hagia Sophia has the power to spellbind and that makes it one of the most formidable monuments in the entire world.
+The faint pink dome and minarets of Hagia Sophia dominate Sultanahmet Square.
+As soon as you enter the mosque, you are greeted with a wave of calmness.
+Almost everyone looks up, fascinated by the beauty of the mosaics.
+Hagia Sophia has the power to spellbind, and that makes it one of the most formidable monuments in the entire world.

 Blue Mosque

-Istanbul is chockfull of beautiful mosques and the Blue Mosque is one of the most remarkable ones.
-It is called so because of the more than 20,000 splendid blue tiles that decorate the interior of the mosque.
+Istanbul is full of beautiful mosques, and the Blue Mosque is one of the most remarkable ones.
+It is called so because of the more than 20,000 splendid blue tiles that decorate its interior.

-Dating to the 17th century, the Blue Mosque was constructed to rival Hagia Sophia.
+The Blue Mosque, dating to the 17th century, was constructed to rival Hagia Sophia.
 And so it did, at least in scale.
-It was a unique combination of Ottoman architecture and Byzantine traditional styles thus, making it one of the nicest places to visit in Istanbul.
+It was a unique combination of Ottoman architecture and Byzantine traditional styles, thus making it one of the nicest places to visit in Istanbul.

 Suleymaniye Mosque